-White shoes are a familiar wardrobe staple, adding a classy touch to any outfit.
-They’re versatile, matching well with clothes of many styles and colours.
-There’s just something about pristine white shoes that adds a chic touch to a casual look.
+White shoes are a wardrobe staple – they add classiness to any outfit.
+They’re also versatile, matching well with outfits in different styles and colours.
+There’s just something about a pair of clean white shoes that puts a chic touch to your whole look.

 The downside?
 White shoes are not easy to maintain.

 Fortunately, they are easy to clean!
 You just need an old toothbrush, a soft cloth, and an appropriate cleaning solution.
 Clean canvas shoes with bicarb soda and vinegar, while leather and fabric shoes use liquid dish soap.
 Meanwhile, you can clean white sneakers with toothpaste.

 Don’t waste a perfect look just because your footwear is dirty.
 Here’s a handy guide on cleaning white shoes – inside and out.

 Before anything else…